MaxCodeXTC/learn-node-express/project-node-express-c1-routers-and-middleware/README.md

 2. Inside `yourname` folder create a javascript file named `index.js`.

-3. Open VSCode and edit `index.js` to Log "Your Name" into console.
+3. Open VS Code and edit `index.js` to Log "Your Name" into console.

 4. Install nodemon by running `npm install -g nodemon`

-5. Run `nodemon yourname.js` to see your change into terminal as you up update the code.
+5. Run `nodemon index.js` to see your change into terminal as you up update the code.
-   Note: For next steps, edit `yourname.js`and save it to see the result.
+   Note: For next steps, edit `index.js`and save it to see the result.
+6.

 6. ...